SM CDO Downtown

-SM CDO Downtown Premier (formerly known as: SM CDO2 Premier according to concept art) is a shopping mall located along Claro M. Recto Avenue corner Osmeña Street, Cagayan de Oro, in the city's central business district.
+SM CDO Downtown (formerly known as SM CDO Downtown Premier, and sometimes called by locals as SM Downtown) is a shopping mall located along Claro M. Recto Avenue corner Osmeña Street, Cagayan de Oro, in the city's central business district.
 It is owned and operated by SM Prime Holdings, the largest mall operator in the Philippines, and opened on May 12, 2017.
 The mall is the 2nd in Northern Mindanao and 61st mall in the Philippines by the SM Group.
-It is the 3rd SM Supermall to be called "Premier" after SM Lanang Premier and SM Aura Premier respectively.
-It has a leasable area of 81,133 m2 and a gross floor area of 177,743 m2, making it the largest SM Supermall in Mindanao.
+It was the 3rd SM Supermall under the "Premier" branding (now discontinued) after SM Lanang in 2012 and SM Aura in 2013 respectively.
+It has a leasable area of 81,133 m2 and a gross floor area of 177,743 m2.
+It was formerly the largest SM Supermall in Mindanao until SM City Davao surpassed it as the largest since 2025 due to its 2023 expansion building.

 History

 SM Prime Holdings President Hans Sy had previously disclosed that the site of the old Coca-Cola Plant along C.M.
 Recto Avenue cor.
 Pres.
 Osmeña Sts. will be developed into another SM mall.
 The mall would be originally called it SM CDO2 Premier (as seen in the concept art of the mall) because it was the 2nd SM mall in the CDO area.
 But since the old Coke plant is located in downtown CDO, the company decided that the mall will be called: SM CDO Downtown Premier and be the second SM Mall in Cagayan de Oro.

 Construction of the mall started in March 2015.
 On March 15, 2017, tenant partners, retailers, food chains, service centers and merchants attended the tenant's preview of SM CDO Downtown Premier.
 On the same day, it was announced that the mall had an 85% occupancy rate.

 On May 11, the mall held a blessing, mass and ribbon cutting, headed by City Mayor Oscar Moreno and some City officials; Hans T. Sy, Felicidad Sy and Jeffrey Lim, SM Executives; and Archbishop Antonio Ledesma, SJ.
 Shops were opened on that day for the invited guests.
 On May 12, SM CDO Downtown Premier opened its doors to the public opening only four levels of the mall with an 87% occupancy rate.